mittagessen/kraken/docs/advanced.rst

 Page Segmentation and Script Detection
 --------------------------------------

+The `segment` subcommand access two operations page segmentation into lines and script detection of those lines.

 Page segmentation is mostly parameterless, although a switch to change the color of column separators has been retained.
 The segmentation is written as a `JSON <http://json.org/>`_ file containing bounding boxes in reading order and